 Board of Directors

-Ahna Miller, President
+Ahna Miller, Past President

 Ahna Miller is excited to serve this year as Women in GIS president after volunteering with Women in GIS the past few years with Professional Development and Outreach Committees.
 She first became involved with Women in GIS when after attending a GIS developers conference and was shocked by the limited number of women present at the conference.
 By day, she works as the GIS Platform Manager for Driscolls, Inc working to enable decision makers behind the world's leading company in fresh berries to make well informed, strategic decisions through deep analytics and geospatial data visualization.

 I am honored to serve as Vice President of Women in GIS.
 This organization has provided countless opportunities for growth in my career, network, and knowledge base.
 I graduated from University of Wisconsin – Milwaukee in 2010 with a Bachelors in Geography.
 I earned by Master of Science in GIS at St Mary’s University of Minnesota.
 The majority of my GIS experience has been in the government sector.
 I’ve worked in transportation planning at the Iowa DOT, asset management at Fort McCoy, land conservation at Mississippi Valley Conservancy and now municipal GIS for the City of Onalaska.
 I am also a Board Member for our State GIS organization, Wisconsin Land Information Association.
 My heart lies in developing solutions that inspire collaboration and induce efficiency.
 One of the best parts of Women in GIS is getting to know what others are doing.
 The years of knowledge and experience are priceless.
 The WiGIS network has helped me navigate the workplace waters with a little more ease.
 I love this community and I hope I can give back all that it has given me.